sme-ek/Macawls/README.md

 <p>
   Hi there!
 I'm Josh.
 Currently a first year Game Design Student.

 I've been gaming for as long as I can remember.
 Around 12 I started tinkering and messing with computers.
 One day I stumbled upon GNU/Linux and became completely obssessed.
-It opened up a world I never knew existed.
 Software, hardware and ethics are things I'm really passionate about.
 My dream is to eventually delve into DevOps down the line, but for now I plan on creating unique experiences for people to enjoy through gaming.

   (coming soon)<a href='in development'> My website </a>
 <br>